tdepuyt/maritimechartservice-sample-viewer/README.md

 To view a sample application created with these widgets please visit http://esriho.maps.arcgis.com/home/index.html and click on one of the Maritime Chart Service applications.

 What's new with this version
-* Updated requirements section
+## * Updated requirements section
-* Updated deployment steps
-* Search widget is now operational for all supported versions
-* New Maritime Display parameters configuration setting which allows you to select which parameters to deploy.
+## * Display Properties now include controls for Compass Rose, Display Frame Text and Display Frame Text Placement.
 For more information see http://server.arcgis.com/en/server/latest/publish-services/windows/what-s-new-for-maritime-chart-service.htm
+## * Data Extents within Display Properties now has a new setting to only diplay visible dataset.
-* Tested against WAB 2.5 and JavaScript API 3.20 - WAB 2.6 is not currently supported.
+## * Tested against WAB 2.7 and JavaScript API 3.20
-## * Now compatible with ArcGIS for Maritime: Server 10.4/10.4.1 & 10.5/10.5.1
+## * Now compatible with ArcGIS for Maritime: Server 10.4/10.4.1 & 10.5/10.5.1 & 10.6

 ## Sections